Skip to content

 Clean

-2. Safely removes them from the workspace
+2. Safely removes generated artifacts from task storage

 3. Leaves original input files untouched